 In formal terms, we say that the store to

 Ready synchronized-with the load.
-I’ll write a separate post about synchronize-with later.
-For now, suffice to say that for this technique to work in general, the acquire and release semantics must apply to the same variable — in this case,
+I’ve written a separate post about synchronizes-with here.
+For now, suffice to say that for this technique to work in general, the acquire and release semantics must apply to the same variable – in this case,

 Ready – and both the load and store must be atomic operations.
 Here,